Astronomy 1 (Lecture Class) Information

 Examinations

-Class Calendar for the examination dates, and the Astronomy 1 Information page for links to detailed notes for each of the exams, and guides to studying for the course as a whole.
+There will be two midterms and a Final.
+See the Astronomy 1 Information page for links to detailed notes for each of the exams, and guides to studying for the course as a whole.

-Each examination consists of one or more essay questions taken, word for word, from the list of essay questions that is posted on this site.
+essay questions that is posted on this site.
 The first midterm has one question, the second midterm has two questions, and the Final has three questions.
 Each exam covers only a portion of the course.
-You should refer to the relevant midterm and Final exam notes or the Class Calendar to see which essay questions might be on each exam.
+You should refer to the relevant midterm and Final exam notes to see which essay questions might be on each exam.

 I do not 'give' grades; you earn them through your effort to learn the material, and by writing answers that show me how well you have done so.
 To earn a particular grade for the class, you need to write answers which justify my awarding you that grade.
 Sometimes students do not study all of the questions, in the hope that they will not receive a question which they did not study.
 This is very foolish, and could destroy any hope you have of passing the class.
 Even if you choose to study some questions more than others, you should prepare at least a passing answer for every question.